wantongl/HobbyWebScraping/README.md

 </ol>

 <h2> SETUP: </h2>
-<p>The script requires the following python modules to work (I recommend you to install in python venv).</p>
+<p>The script requires the following python packages to work (I recommend you to install in python venv).</p>

 <h3>requests install:</h3>